Andhra Muslims

 Andhra Muslims is a name given to Muslims hailing from Andhra Pradesh, India.
-Andhra Muslims have different traditions and culture both from the rest of the Muslim world and the wider culture of the area they live in.
+Andhra Muslims have distinct traditions and culture both from the rest of the Muslim world and the wider culture of the area they live in.

 Population

 According to the Census of 2001, Andhra Pradesh has a population of approximately 7 million Muslims who form a little under 9% of the State's population.